Maditor/TypoCore/THIRD-PARTY-LICENSES.md

 ## TypoCore's own code

-All other code in TypoCore (Texter Studio UI/UX, Quick Layout linking, style management, Multiple Bubble UI, and all files not listed above) is original work and is not covered by the license above.
+All other code in TypoCore (TypeBox UI/UX, Quick Layout linking, style management, Multiple Bubble UI, and all files not listed above) is original work and is not covered by the license above.